-EXHIBIT B – Accounting for NON-Transferable State Tax Credits
+EXHIBIT B – Accounting for NON-Transferable Tax Credits

-On 7/1/X1 LJW Insurance Company purchased non-transferable state tax credits for a cost of $100,000.
-The state tax credits are redeemable for $110,000, are not transferable and expire on, April 15, 20x2.
-LJW expects to utilize the tax credits before expiration in their state of domicile in the amount of $110,000.
+On 7/1/X1 LJW Insurance Company purchased non-transferable federal tax credits for a cost of $100,000.
+The federal tax credits are redeemable for $110,000 and expire on, April 15, 20x2.
+LJW expects to utilize the tax credits before expiration in the amount of $110,000.
+Tax credits are utilized pro-rata, approximately $36,666 every quarter, from acquisition date to expiration date.
+The illustration below assumes that LJW Insurance Company’s quarterly income tax liability equals the amount of credits that were purchased.